These are my top 5 Must-Have Health and Fitness Bullet Journal Spreads. These pages will help keep you motivated and accountable.

 Measurements and Weight Tracker

-The obvious spread here is a measurements and weight tracker.
+The obvious spread here is a measurement and weight tracker.
 You can set this up however you want.
 Throughout my bullet journal journey, I have had different styles.
 But, they each offered the same system.
 A place to track my progress.

 The first spread I created was a weight countdown.
 I made one box for each pound I wanted to lose.
 Starting with my current weight, I wrote the numbers in until I wrote in my goal weight.
 Then, as I lost each pound, I colored in the corresponding box.